css-raku/HTML-Canvas-raku/README.md

 A canvas may be constructed via the API, then rendered to Javascript via the `.js` or `.to-html` methods, or saved as a Cairo-support format such as PNG, SVG or PDF.

+# Install

+This package depends on PDF::FontLoader, and may also require additional fonts on your system:

+- the [freetype](https://www.freetype.org/download.html) native library needs to be on your system prior to installing PDF::FontLoader

+- Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) package is also required.

+- Some additional fonts, may also be required.
+For example font-config's `fc-match`, should find fonts matching both 'arial;weight=bold' and 'courier:weight=bold'

+    % fc-match 'arial;weight=bold'
+    DejaVuSans.ttf: "DejaVu Sans" "Book"

 # Example

 ```